sethforprivacy/sethforprivacy.com/content/guides/run-a-p2pool-node.md

 author: Seth For Privacy
 comments: false
 date: "2021-09-08T14:45:00-04:00"
-description: This guide will aim to make it very simple and straightforward for you to start and run your own Monero node and p2pool instance for decentralized and fee-less mining of Monero.
+summary: This guide will aim to make it very simple and straightforward for you to start and run your own Monero node and p2pool instance for decentralized and fee-less mining of Monero.
 draft: false